 Whether you have a fireplace or not, it is important to have a yearly inspection and cleaning performed on your chimney by a certified chimney professional.
 Environmental Chimney Services has been in business since 1990 and we specialize in chimney video inspections, cleanings, repairs, and relining.
 We are also the company to call if you have or suspect a water leak in your chimney.
 Our team knows the risks associated with missing bricks, obstructed or damaged flues, and accumulated combustibles.
-Our A+ rating with the Better Business Bureau and memberships in the North Carolina Chimney Sweep Association and the National Chimney Sweep Guild let you know you are doing business with a company you can trust.
+Our A+ rating with the Better Business Bureau and our membership with the National Chimney Sweep Guild lets you know you are doing business with a company you can trust.
 Your safety is our number one concern.

 The Past & Present Merge In Hendersonville

 Much time and many resources have been dedicated to preserving Hendersonville.
 The communities of Druid Hills, Hyman Heights, Mount Royal, Seventh Avenue Depot, West Side Historic, Lenox Park, and Cold Springs feature reminders of Hendersonville’s past.
 The first hospital, depot, warehouse and the Olmsteadian concept of land planning are found within these notable neighborhoods.